TradeTrust/ndi-tradex-poc/docs/how-to-make-combined-vc.md

 # Additional Context

-One of the additions we made was to extend the current context of a oa v3 document to "recognise" an additional `idenityVC` field.
+One of the additions we made was to extend the current context of a oa v3 document to "recognise" an additional `identityVC` field.
 The word "recognise" is in double quotes because we chose a way to tell the json-ld expander algorithm to actually ignore the `identityVC` field.

 Within the new remote context, it resolves to something like this: